faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

   - What is the trend?
     - A slight downward trend in number of crashes as our installed base grows.
 - EXTENT IS NOT
   - How many things could have the problem but don't?
     - It could be all installs, or no installs that have a problem, but we see 25%.
+- EXTENT IS NOT
+  -  How many things could have the problem but don't?
+    - It could be all installs, or no installs that have a problem, but we see 25%.
   -  What could be the extent of the problem but isn't?